 11. Practice the art of forgiveness

 In any long-term relationship, there is going to be a time when your partner drives you crazy.
-Whether they forgot to put their dishes in the dishwasher, left their smelly socks in the middle of the room, or have done something more serious that hurt your feelings, it’s always best to practice forgiveness.
+Whether they forgot to put their dishes in the dishwasher, left their smelly socks in the middle of the room, or have done something more serious to hurt your feelings, it’s always best to practice forgiveness.

 Working through relationship hurdles and learning to put them behind you will go a long way in strengthening the intimacy you share.